Guy Gibson: Second operational tour: No. 29 Squadron, Fighter Command

 In April, Widdows obtained a transfer for the squadron from 12 to 11 Group and a move to RAF West Malling in Kent.
 Gibson flew down with him on 25 April to inspect the facilities.
 The full squadron flew down on 29 April.
 Gibson was promoted to acting squadron leader towards the end of June 1941 and started to deputise for the commander in his absence.
 Widdows was promoted to station command and was replaced by Wing Commander Edward Colbeck-Welch.
 Gibson claimed two more kills which were confirmed.
 Another unidentified bomber, possibly a Heinkel, was claimed in flames on 3/4 May.
 On 6 July he downed a Heinkel He 111H-5 of 8/KG4 near Sheerness.
-His AI operator on all his successful claims was Sergeant R.H.
+His AI radar operator on all his successful claims was Sergeant R.H.
 James, who was awarded a Distinguished Flying Medal.
 However, the Luftwaffes bombing offensive was tailing off and Gibson started to become bored by the relative safety, and began to describe patrols as "stooge patrols" in his log book.
 He made some further interceptions but his guns or cannons failed.
 He was also concerned by his relative lack of success compared with his fellow flight commander Bob Braham.
 He seems to have been happy at West Malling and said "Of all the airfields in Great Britain, here, many say, including myself, we have the most pleasant".
 His final patrols with the squadron were flown on 15 December.
 He left with both flying and gunnery ratings of above average.
 He was awarded a Bar to his DFC.

 Again, as a rest from operations, Gibson was due to be posted to an OTU, this time No. 51 OTU, RAF Cranfield as Chief Flying Instructor.
 By now he had decided he wanted to return to bombers.
 Despite a visit to HQ No. 5 Group on 15 December to petition for a transfer, Fighter Command insisted he had to go to Cranfield.
 His opportunity came a few weeks later when on 22 February 1942, Arthur Harris was appointed Air Officer Commanding-in-Chief (AOC-in-C) of Bomber Command.
 Harris fulfilled his promise made in September 1940.
 He called Gibson for an interview.
 On 22 March, Harris wrote to Air Vice Marshal John Slessor, AOC No. 5 Group, explaining his intention to promote Gibson to acting wing commander to put him in command of a Lancaster squadron.
 Harris suggested No. 207 Squadron.
 Slessor exercised his discretion and appointed Gibson CO of No. 106 Squadron.
 Gibson was posted from No. 51 OTU and sent on leave until April, which he spent in south Wales.